nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 ### [Design Considerations](https://docs.microsoft.com/en-us/azure/aks/concepts-network#kubenet-basic-networking)

-The kubenet networking option is the default configuration for AKS cluster creation.Some design considerations for Kubenet
+The kubenet networking option is the default configuration for AKS cluster creation.
+Components with blue dotted lines in the diagram above are automatically deployed and a three node AKS cluster is deployed in kubenet mode by default.

+The Node CIDR is 172.16.239.0/24 (aks-node-subnet) and POD CIDR is 10.244.0.0/16.

+Some design considerations for Kubenet

 - Nodes receive an IP address from the Azure subnet (NODE CIDR).
 You can deploy these nodes in existing Azure VNET or a new VNET.
 - Pods receive an IP address from a POD CIDR which is logically different address space than the NODE CIDR.
 Direct pod addressing isn't supported for kubenet due to kubenet design.